top of page

 My Soccer Experience

 I have had many ups and downs and an overwhelming number of emotions throughout my soccer career.
-There were days when I was so frustrated with myself that I wanted to give up.
-I was able to remind myself that the happy days make up for those.
-My first encounter with leadership was being named captain for my high school soccer team and my other sports, hockey and lacrosse.
-Being on these teams I observed all different types of people and as a leader, I wanted to find ways to connect different types of individuals.
-I had players come to me about problems they were facing.
-One specific day, I had an underclassman approach me and ask me if I could talk to some of her friends who were causing her problems.
+There were days when I was so frustrated with myself that I wanted to give up, but I was able to remind myself that happy days make up for those.
+I was a senior captain for my high school soccer team and my other sports, hockey and lacrosse.
+Being on a team, I observed all different types of people, and as a leader, I wanted to find ways to connect different types of individuals.
+I wanted to make it known that I was there if anyone needed to talk.
+This message reached some of my teammates, and some of them came to me about problems or struggles that they were dealing with.
+One specific day, I had an underclassman approach me and ask me if I could talk to some of her friends who were causing some drama.
 I was able to talk to her friends and allow myself to hear their side of the story before I made any assumptions.
-We resolved the issue, and the coach didn’t need to find out about it.
+This reinforced my value of empathy because I believe that as a leader, my role does not include judging, but to seek fairness and understanding.
+We resolved the issue, and the coach didn’t need to get involved.
 That day, I learned that many people want to change their behavior or listen more intently when it is player-to-player, rather than player-to-coach.
 I brought this knowledge into my college career.

 Communication is key.
 Communicating both on and off the field is so important to grow team chemistry.
-Just this year our coach had us watch a video of the Iowa girls’ basketball team talking about how they grew their team chemistry.
-One highlight that stood out to me was that they were able to just be completely honest with each other.
+Just this year, our coach had us watch a video of the Iowa girls’ basketball team talking about how they grew their team chemistry.
+One highlight that stood out to me was that they were able to just be completely transparent with each other.
 I have observed my college team struggle with being honest with each other.
 Instead of telling each other what we want on the field, we end up just complaining about it silently.
-This creates division among our team and the people that complain tend to suck more people into a negative mindset for practice or games.
+I have a friend from high school who plays on the basketball team here, and we were just talking about team cultures and what they should be like.
+She brought up such a good point that I will never forget.
+She said that her team was too focused on a “drama-free” environment versus a “healthy” environment.
+In their culture, they emphasized a “drama-free” culture, in which many issues were going unaddressed.
+This really connected to me because I do truly value transparency and honesty.
+I realized that in order for a team to be united, it takes a great deal of courage to be honest, even when its uncomefortable.
+It may sound like a great idea to be drama-free, but sometimes that type of environment makes teammates feel like they have to hide their issues, building resentment.
+This is an important factor when building a team culture.

-I encountered a time when I thought I should step in when I saw a form of complaining.
+A winning team needs to develop the skill of communication.
 For example, a freshman fell asleep in one of the first team meetings of the year.
-I took this as “this meeting is boring and I don’t want to pay attention.”
-That is the message it sent to the coach and team, and I felt as a leader, I needed to say something.
-I remembered the skill I learned in high school: player-to-player is more effective than player-to-coach, so I took action myself.
-I pulled her aside and explained to her that we hold each other to a higher standard, and I don’t want her getting in trouble with the coach.
-She took it very well and it didn’t happen again.
+I immediately felt like I needed to say something.
+I remembered the skill I learned in high school: player-to-player is more effective than player-to-coach, so I acted for myself.
+I quietly pulled her aside and explained to her that we hold each other to a higher standard, and I don’t want her to get in trouble with the coach.
+She took it very well, and it didn’t happen again.
 I developed the skills of conflict resolution and communication.
+I could have decided to ignore it because I didn’t want to start something, and instead talk to my friend about it.
+That would then just create drama if my friend started spreading it around.
+Therefore, it’s better to talk directly to your teammate, creating a “healthy” environment instead of a “drama-free” environment.

 bottom of page